 All waterfront parking lots along West Beach and East Beach have reopened for the public and the West Beach Parkade on Vidal Street has reopened.
 For more information about parking in White Rock, visit whiterockcity.ca/parking

 Visitors are reminded to please stay two metres apart from others while enjoying the natural beauty of White Rock’s waterfront.
 Signage featuring Pacific harbour seals, blue herons and sea stars (starfish) illustrating 2 metres has been installed along the waterfront.

 COVID-19 is being effectively monitored, controlled and treated in British Columbia and Canada.
 The Public Health Agency of Canada is actively monitoring the situation and working with the World Health Organization and other international partners.
 We know that COVID-19 remains top of mind for many travellers.

-We want your visit to White Rock to be enjoyable for everyone, respecting the health guidelines by the province as well as physical distancing while using parks and trails, and in shops and restaurants
+We want your time in White Rock to be enjoyable for everyone, respecting the health guidelines by the province as well as physical distancing while using parks and trails, and in shops and restaurants

-Here’s what we’re doing to protect you when you come to White Rock:
+Here’s what we’re doing to protect you in White Rock: